purescript-polyform/polyform/README.md

 { password: 'password921', email: 'email@example.com' }
 ```

-### Fields Validation and V type

-You can say that it is abuse to use `data V e a = Invalid e | Valid e a` for valiation of "atomic" field values and you are probably right (in most cases something isomorphic to `Either` would be sufficient).
-I want to point out that this library had also this kind of approach and had provided two types for validations (one for forms and one for fields) in the past.
-It was really confusing to work with and maintain two `Validation` types so now we have The Only One.

-There are also cases where this additional `e` value in `Valid` can be used for something useful (like for example marking "validation in progress" through monoidal value in progressive, parallel validation scenario).
-If this extra piece really bothers you just use your own validation function and error representation on the field level.

-### Inputs and helpers

-You can find some ready to use Html5 related fields and validations in `Polyform.Field.Html5`.

-There are also modules which could be used with different "data sources" like `Polyform.Input.Foreign` or `Polyform.Input.Http`.
-There is even basic `Polyform.Input.Interpret` module which can help you build really general form and interpret it in different contexts (forexample reuse it on the frontend and the backend).

 ### Parallel validation

 There is simple wrapper which allows you to execute validations in "parallel" using your underling monad parallelism - check `Polyform.Validation.Par`.
 Shortly you can build parrallel execution of validation tree using (`alt` or `apply`) for example like this: